-WIC Information by State
+Learn WIC Information by State

+This site is privately owned and is not associated with the government.
+It contains information to help you in your WIC application process.
 The WIC program, also known as the Special Supplemental Nutrition Program for Women, Infants and Children, is a federal program that provides grants to states so that they can provide impoverished residents with the nutrition they need to reach their full potential.
 Those who meet WIC eligibility requirements can receive a variety of benefits at their local WIC office, including supplemental foods and health care referrals.
 To receive these benefits, residents must learn how to apply for WIC in their states.
 Additionally, they must be aware of their state agency’s income eligibility requirements.

 Depending on their state, residents may be able to complete the WIC application process through several different methods.
 However, most states require that residents make a WIC appointment at a nearby clinic to determine if they meet nutritional risk requirements.
 Furthermore, there are a variety of different program delivery methods that vary by state.
 While some residents may receive their food benefits directly to their homes, others will need to visit participating vendors and shop for approved foods.
 Review the following sections to learn more about how WIC programs vary by state.

-WIC Eligibility Requirements by State
+Find Out WIC Requirements by State

 WIC eligibility requirements are generally the same across all states, with the exception of income requirements.
 Federally, WIC income guidelines require that states set standards between 100 and 185 percent of the Federal Poverty Level (FPL).
 Once these standards are set, applicants must have an income at or below their state’s income standard to qualify for the WIC program.
 This means that a household’s income may meet income eligibility requirements in one state and not the other.
 For example, Alabama is open to WIC participants whose incomes are at or below 185 percent.